lsherman98/pbenv/README.md

-# Pocketbase Environment Manager
+# PBENV

 This is a Pocketbase plugin for managing your environment variables on your VPS.
 It also tracks system and process information so you can see current and historical resource consumption.

+Requires extending pocketbase with Go.

 ## To start the example project

-1. `git clone "github.com/lsherman98/pbenv"`
+1. `git clone github.com/lsherman98/pbenv`
 2. `go mod tidy`
 3. To start the server: `make serve`